-As I prepared to facilitate Jay’s memorial service, I asked him if he had a message for the group who would gather to celebrate his life in a few weeks.
+As I was contemplating and creating Jay’s memorial service, I asked him if he had a message for the group who would gather to celebrate his life in a few weeks.
 I was sitting on a beach in Hawaii recording my thoughts when I asked this question.
 Suddenly my whole demeanor changed.
 My throat tightened.
-My eyes filled and my heart recalled a similar experience with my brother Chuck after he died in 2018.
+My eyes filled and my heart recalled asking my brother Chuck the same question after he died in 2018.

 I began to hear and feel this message, “Love one another.
 Love one another and be kind.”
 I continued speaking his words through my tears, until I felt his energy leave.
-At one point I heard a song by the Beatles, “Love is all you need.”
+At one point I heard the music of a song by the Beatles, “Love is all you need.”
 At the end I saw an image of a painting.
-He seemed to be sending information as energy and I received it in images, words and music that each held a much larger meaning.
+He seemed to be sending information and energy in words, music and images.

-The image of the painting came after I asked for a message for Kay.
-I saw this painting done with acrylics, painted with layers of colors, one on top of the other.
+The painting appeared in response to my question, “Do you have a special message for your partner Kay?”
+I saw an acrylic painting with layers of colors, one on top of the other.
 Nothing was erased, just added to.
-It seemed he was inviting us to consider how love is like a painting with layers and layers of colors.
-The love we share with people is never erased, just as the person never is gone from our hearts.
-Our Love is simply added to, layers and layers of LOVE.
+It seemed he was inviting her to consider how love is like a painting with layers and layers of colors.
+If she feels love for another, this new experience does not take away from the love they shared.
+Our love is never erased, just added to, layers and layers of LOVE.

-The message I heard was clear and precise and powerful.
-Could I share this at the memorial service?
-Would that be of service to that community of mixed spiritual beliefs?
-When I asked my friends, a few said, “Oh no, it would be too disturbing for some people.”
-Another said, “It is so powerful.
-You must read every word.”
+Could I share this profound message at the memorial service?
+My friend, Kay’s aunt, said, “It might be too disturbing for some people.”
+Another friend said, “It is so powerful.
+You must share every word.”

-The words and consciousness continued to resonate in my heart, almost haunting me, until I agreed to find a way to share the message while honoring people’s beliefs.
-So in the service, I said some words kept coming to me as I prepared for our gathering.
-I suggested their resonance with the wisdom of Buddha and love of Christ and said, to me they felt like they came from Jay’s heart to all of our hearts.
+The words and consciousness continued to resonate in my heart, almost haunting me, until I agreed to find a way to share the message while honoring people’s different beliefs.
+I suggested these words had a resonance with the wisdom of Buddha and the love of Christ.
+I also said, “to me they felt like they came from Jay’s heart to all of our hearts.”

 This is what I heard: